-Mexico peso plunges to life low as Trump homes in on U.S. presidency
+Mexico peso sinks to life lows as Trump wins U.S. presidency in upset

 Berber said a Trump win could drive the peso to between 23 and 26 per dollar.

-Major banks told clients to expect volatile currency markets in the aftermath of the U.S. election.
-One Goldman Sachs client said the bank advised on Monday it would not accept new stop-loss orders on the peso until further notice.

-A deep slump in the peso could stoke inflation, but it would also help compensate exporters, who could face new tariffs under a Trump presidency.

-(Additonal reporting by Dan Burns; Writing by Michael O'Boyle and Gabriel Stargardter; Editing by Simon Gardner and Leslie Adler)
+(Additonal reporting by Jamie McGeever; Writing by Gabriel Stargardter; Editing by Simon Gardner and Leslie Adler)